rfhb/ctrdata/README.md

 ## Installation

-Within R, use the following comments to get and install the current development version of package `ctrdata` from github.com:
+Within R, use the following commands to get and install the current development version of package `ctrdata` from github.com:

 ```R
 install.packages("devtools")